 There is no easy answer to that question.
 For young couples who do not yet have many assets, a prenuptial agreement may not be necessary.
 If you are already independently wealthy and getting married again or for the first time, it may make more sense to have a lawyer assist you in negotiating one.
 A prenuptial agreement can protect any:

 - Real estate properties acquired before the marriage

 - Investments and business ownership stakes

-- Trust funds or future inheritances
+- Trust funds and future inheritances

-- Luxury items that have a monetary value
+- Luxury items that have monetary values